sebi-gr/spring/guide.md

 1.13 Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?

-Beans are lazily instantiated by default, meaning they are created when first requested.
+Beans are eagerly instantiated by default.
 To alter this behavior, you can use the `@Lazy` annotation.

 1.14 What is a property source?
 How would you use @PropertySource?